CUPE Ontario and disinvestment from Israel: Liberal Party

-Other Responses
+Other responses

-In a letter to the National Post, members of CUPE 3902 at University of Toronto sharply criticized Ryan and the Resolution.
+In a letter to the National Post, members of CUPE 3902 at University of Toronto sharply criticized Ryan and the resolution.
 They argued any boycott of academic institutions is an attack on freedom of thought and violates the spirit of the union's constitution.
 The letter also stated that "Sid Ryan seems to think that he and his closest colleagues have the right to determine which academics we ought to listen to and which ought to be censored."
 The letter concluded with a call of Ryan to resign from his position.

-Current Status of Proposed Boycott and Future Actions
+Status of proposed boycott and future actions

 Since the boycott resolution has passed CUPE's University Workers Committee, it will now be on the agenda at CUPE Ontario's conference in May.

 Tyler Shipley, spokesperson for CUPE local 3903 at York University, told the Toronto Star that his group will begin to advocate for York to sever financial ties to Israel and will back the upcoming Israeli Apartheid Week.

-Practical Effect of the Boycott Resolution
+Practical effect of the boycott resolution

 Some observers have questioned what practical effect the resolution could have since the 20,000 university workers represented by CUPE Ontario include campus staff but almost no full-time faculty.